lmco/mms3-adapter-plugin/README.md

 2. Follow instructions 1-5 in the VE README and ensure that the hostname value in the `angular-mms-grunt-servers.json` is the url of your MCF server (ex:
 'localhost').

+   2a.
+If you receive an error during the NPM install, try running the following command to fix git URLs and re-run the npm install:
+   `git config --global url."https://".insteadOf git://`

 3. Modify the following lines in the view editor code

    3a.
 In `app/js/mms/app.js` replace lines 49 and 50 with the following.
 This